ScalablyTyped/Demos/readme.md

  scalajs-react. adapted from [scala-reveal-js](https://github.com/pheymann/scala-reveal-js), `sbt> reveal/start` starts a webpack-dev-server at http://localhost:8010 .

+### Chart.js
+Simple charting using canvas elements.
+Shows off how to work with the DOM as well as how to use chart.js.
+Heavily adapted from the [retyped demo](https://github.com/Retyped/Demos/tree/master/ChartJsDemo), `sbt> chart/start` starts a webpack-dev-server at http://localhost:8011 .

 ### lodash
 This is a very simple app which uses a few functions from lodash.
 `sbt> lodash/run` runs the demo in node.